masaun/ZK-health-records-sharing-marketplace/README.md

 ### Limitation of DEMO Video

-- Input data (Health records/data) must be inputted via Prover.toml to generate Noir's UltraPlonk Proof and zkVerify's UltraPlonk Proof
+- Input data (Health records/data) must be inputted via the `Prover.toml` (`./circuits/src/Prover.toml`) to generate Noir's UltraPlonk Proof and zkVerify's UltraPlonk Proof
   - In the future, these input data should be inputted via UI.